junxit/us-congress-bills-111/bill.md

 - Whereas, on February 13, 1960, African-American students in Nashville, Tennessee, began a desegregation sit-in campaign called the Nashville Student Movement;
 - Whereas racist violence escalated with harassment and beatings and many nonviolent protesters were arrested, overflowing the jails;
 - Whereas 81 of the students were convicted of “disorderly conduct” and refused to pay the fine and chose instead to serve their time in jail;
-- Whereas, on April 19, 1960, the home of Alexander Looby, the attorney representing most students in the Nashville Student Movement, was destroyed by a terrorist bomb;
+- Whereas, on April 19, 1960 the home Alexander Looby, the attorney representing most students in the Nashville Student Movement, was destroyed by a terrorist bomb;
 - Whereas the bomb on Looby’s home led to a nonviolent march to the Nashville City Hall where student activist Diane Nash confronted Mayor Ben West, forcing him to admit segregation was morally wrong;
 - Whereas the Nashville sit-in movement led to it being the first major city to begin desegregation of its public facilities on May 10, 1960;
 - Whereas, on February 22, 1960, the Civic Interest Group in Baltimore, Maryland, initiated sit-ins and pickets of department stores, ice cream parlors, and movie theaters;